minio/minio/docs/metrics/prometheus/list.md

 These metrics can be obtained from any MinIO server once per collection.

-The replication metrics marked with * are only relevant for site replication, where metrics are published at the cluster level and not at bucket level.
-If bucket replication is in use, these metrics are exported at the bucket level.

 | Name                                          | Description                                                                                                     |
 |:----------------------------------------------|:----------------------------------------------------------------------------------------------------------------|
 | `minio_audit_failed_messages`                 | Total number of messages that failed to send since start.                                                       |